nlamirault/gotest.el/README.md

 ### go-test-current-file

-Launch unit tests for the current file.
+Launch unit tests and examples for the current file

 ### go-test-current-project

-Launch unit tests for the current project.
+Launch unit tests and examples for the current project.

 ### go-test-current-coverage